-- Safeguarding is everyone's responsibility: all staff should play their full part in keeping children safe. - We will aim to protect children using national, local and school child protection procedures. - All children have the right to be protected from harm as defined by Article 3 in the UN Declaration on the Rights of the Child. - Children need to be safe and to feel safe in school in order to grow, learn and develop. - Schools can contribute to the promotion of children's welfare and the prevention of harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - In a multi-agency approach and, therefore, work in partnership with other agencies in promoting safeguarding arrangements as set out by Working Together to Safeguard Children 2020; - In a child centred approach where students can clearly express their wishes, feelings and views. - That all staff should have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
-This includes knowledge of the process of allegations against professionals including low level concerns.
-Staff, should feel confident that they can report all safeguarding concerns in the school where the information will be dealt with swiftly, appropriately and securely, following correct procedures and always maintaining the safety and wellbeing of the children involved.
+- Safeguarding is everyone's responsibility: all staff should play their full part in keeping children safe. - We will aim to protect children using national, local and school child protection procedures. - All children have the right to be protected from harm as defined by Article 3 in the UN Declaration on the Rights of the Child. - Children need to be safe and to feel safe in school in order to grow, learn and develop. - Schools can contribute to the promotion of children's welfare and the prevention of harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - In a multi-agency approach and so we work in partnership with other agencies in promoting safeguarding arrangements as set out by Working Together to Safeguard Children 2020. - In a child centred approach where students can clearly express their wishes, feelings and views. - That all staff should have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report. - That all staff understand the process of managing allegations against staff including low level concerns. - Staff should feel confident that they can report all safeguarding concerns in the school and that these will be dealt with swiftly, appropriately and securely, following correct procedures and always maintaining the safety and wellbeing of the children involved.

-1.3 We help to keep children safe by;
+1.3 We help to keep children safe by:

-- Providing safe environments, with secure access, where children can learn and develop; - Clarifying standards of behaviour for staff and students; - Identifying children who may need early help, and who are at risk of harm or who have been harmed.
-This can include, but is not limited to, neglect, abuse (including by other children), grooming or exploitation; - Introducing appropriate work within the curriculum;
+- Providing safe environments, with secure access, where children can learn and develop. - Clarifying standards of behaviour for staff and students. - Identifying children who may need early help, and who are at risk of harm or who have been harmed.
+This can include, but is not limited to: neglect, abuse (including by other children), grooming or exploitation. - Introducing appropriate work within the curriculum;

-- Acting in the best interests of children to protect them online and offline, including when they are receiving remote education; - Developing staff awareness of the causes of harm; - Encouraging students and parental participation in practice and - Addressing concerns at the earliest possible stage. - Implementing child protection procedures and - Working in partnership with students, parents and other agencies.
+- Acting in the best interests of children to protect them online and offline, including when they are receiving remote education. - Ensuring staff understand the causes of harm. - Addressing concerns at the earliest possible stage. - Implementing child protection procedures. - Working in partnership with students, parents and other agencies.

-1.4 Our strong safeguarding culture- Why it is important
+1.4 Our strong safeguarding culture - Why it is important.